about esther greenhouse

 Advisor, author, speaker, instructor, advocate.

 Esther Greenhouse is an environmental gerontologist, specializing in how the design of the built environment impacts the functioning and well-being of seniors.
 She is the leading advocate for raising awareness of enabling design and the concept of environmental fit and press.

 Ms. Greenhouse’s goal is bringing about a paradigm shift whereby society views enabling design as a missing variable in public health.
 It is crucial that decision makers go beyond appreciating good design, to understanding that the status quo of design is not benign, but is actually pushing our nation’s seniors to an artificially lower level of functioning–which is preventable.
 She is achieving this change by writing, delivering presentations, teaching, and serving as an advisor to a range of companies and communities.

 She has been invited to contribute to such projects as Henry Cisneros’ book Independent for Life, the PBS series Design for a Lifetime, the NYS Livable Communities Manual, and the nation’s first elder-focused emergency department at Holy Cross.
 Ms. Greenhouse has been a researcher and guest lecturer at Cornell University, where she completed a BS in Interior Design; a Certificate of Gerontology; an MS in Applied Research in Human Environment Relations; and was the first student in the doctoral program of Human Behavior & Design, in the Department of Design and Environmental Analysis.

 Ms. Greenhouse has served as an advisor to an array of clients such as major manufacturers, senior housing, and hospitals.
 She is a speaker nationally at the International Builders Show, the American Planning Association National Conference, and the Universal Design Summit, as well as locally and regionally for senior advocacy groups and municipalities.
 Her work and messages have been featured in Professional Builder, Remodeling, and The New York Times.
-She has been invited to contribute to such projects as Henry Cisneros’ book Independent for Life, and the PBS series Design for a Lifetime.
 Ms. Greenhouse is currently serving on the American Planning Association’s (APA) Aging Policy Task Force and is a reviewer for the Journal of Housing for the Elderly.